liuhaifeng0212/liuhaifeng0212.github.io/_pages/about.md

   - /about.html
 ---
 Hello!
 I am a fourth-year Ph.D. candidate in the [DUTIR Lab](https://ir.dlut.edu.cn/), Computer Science & Engineering Department at Dalian University of Technology, advised by Prof. [Hongfei Lin](http://faculty.dlut.edu.cn/linhongfei/zh_CN/index.htm).
-Currently, I am looking for a job as a university faculty member in China to further my research experience.
-Please contact me if you are interested.
 I'm broadly interested in the area of data mining, machine learning and recommender systems.
 Specifically, my research focuses on:

 * Fairness